dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 To insert Javascript from a file called *script.js* you can interact with the *files/script* resource with a POST-request:

     curl --data-binary @script.js "localhost/api/26/files/script"
       -H "Content-Type:application/javascript" -u admin:district -v

 Note that we use the --data-binary option to preserve formatting of the file content.
-You can fetch the Javascript content with a GET-request:
+You can fetch the JavaScript content with a GET-request:

     /api/26/files/script

-To remove the Javascript content you can use a DELETE-request.
+To remove the JavaScript content you can use a DELETE-request.

 ### CSS